General AnthroSource Information

 AnthroSource is the premier online portal serving the research, teaching and practicing needs of anthropologists.
 An online service of AAA, AnthroSource offers members access to more than 100 years of anthropological knowledge.

 on the new AnthroSource 2.0 written by Wiley Associate Editor, Mike O'Riordan.
+Specifically the new site now:

 - How soon will the latest issues be posted on AnthroSource?